 Dr. Marc Ph.
-Stoecklin is a Principal RSM at IBM Research and leader of the AI for Security Operations research activities at IBM, with a particular focus on applying artificial intelligence (AI) and machine learning technologies to cybersecurity in hybrid and multi-cloud settings, incl. advanced threat detection, security advisors and threat intelligence consolidation, active defense and cyber deception, big data cybersecurity analytics, security visualization, as well as malware and security analysis.
+Stoecklin leads the Security Research department at IBM Research - Zurich.
+He is a Principal RSM and responsible of the AI for Cybersecurity Operations research activities at IBM, with a particular focus on applying artificial intelligence (AI) and machine learning technologies to cybersecurity in hybrid and multi-cloud settings.
+Fields of activities include advanced threat detection, security advisors and threat intelligence consolidation, active defense and cyber deception, big data cybersecurity analytics, security visualization, as well as malware and security analysis.

 Moreover, Marc analyzes the impact of emerging technologies on the cyber security posture of organizations, most recently the misuse and weaponization of AI by cyber attackers (cf. briefing at Black Hat USA 2018) to strengthen their attacks.